Some days you take a sip of coffee and want to spit it out again because it tastes off.

 The contact time is related to the degree of grinding.
-See point 3.
+See point 3 above.

-You should check if your machine delivers the water later or faster than specified.
+You should check if your machine delivers the water earlier or faster than specified.

 Take the time from when it starts flowing until it ends.

 You have the option to change the settings if the time set is wrong.
 If not, you should contact the supplier.

-8. Too little coffee in relation to the capacity of the machine
+8. Less Coffee in Relation to the Capacity of the Machine

-Never make less than 3/4 of the capacity of the machine.
+Never make less than 3/4th coffee of the capacity of the machine.

 If you make less, the contact time will be too short and the coffee will be tame in taste.

-In some cases, the height of the coffee bed will also be too low, so that the water flows through without being in particular contact with the coffee.
+In some cases, the height of the coffee bed will also be too low, so that the water flows through without being in proper contact with the coffee.

-Poor water quality can put a bad taste on the coffee.
+Poor water quality has a bad effect on the taste of your coffee.

 Water quality is surprisingly important.
-If you’re interested I recommend you read this article on the subject.
+If you want to know more, I recommend that you read our article on the subject.

 - The spray head, which delivers the water, may be partially clogged due to a lack of cleaning.
 Please take out the spray head and clean it.

 - Check the water pressure.
-If it is uneven, this may also be a cause.
+If it is uneven, this may be the cause.

-In some cases, there may be something wrong with the coffee.
+Lastly, there may be something wrong with the coffee you are using.